 I developed this recipe for a recent "Tempeh and Seitan" demo for Northwest Veg here in Portland.
 You could switch out the seitan with tempeh or tofu.
 “Banh mi” is the Vietnamese term for “bread,” specifically a baguette-type roll that is a basic staple in Vietnam.
 There was a French presence in Vietnam for hundreds of years, leading to this fusion bread.
 The Vietnamese version has a thinner crust and contains rice flour as well as wheat.
-The well-known sandwich that you can get from food carts and take-out places gets its name from the bread it's built on.

 Here are the layers, starting from the bottom:

-A swipe of sriracha mayo on top and bottom sides of the roll (2 or 3 parts vegan mayo to 1 part sriracha)
+A swipe of sriracha mayo on top and bottom sides of the roll (2 or 3 parts vegan mayo to 1 part sriracha) (oil-free may recipe by Kim Campbell can be found on this site.)

 Thinly-sliced jalapeño, optional